dailydotdev/docs/docs/key-features/the-companion.md

 On the left of the companion widget you will see 5 buttons:

 1. **Collapse / Open** - collapse the companion or open it again to read the TLDR; view the comments etc.
-2. **Upvote** - let people know that you loved this article and help more people discover it in the feed.
+2. **Upvote** - let people know that you loved this post and help more people discover it in the feed.
-3. **Comment** - share your thoughts with the daily.dev community, add any interesting information or even point out any issues with the article (politely)
+3. **Comment** - share your thoughts with the daily.dev community, add any interesting information or even point out any issues with the post (politely)
-4. **Bookmark** - add this article to your bookmarks so you can find it easily in the future!
+4. **Bookmark** - add this post to your bookmarks so you can find it easily in the future!
-5. **Options** - this opens a drop down where you can view the discussion on daily.dev, share the article, report an article, give us feedback or disable the widget entirely!
+5. **Options** - this opens a drop down where you can view the discussion on daily.dev, share the post, report a post, give us feedback or disable the widget entirely!

 ### 1. Collapse / Open and TLDR screen
  Clicking on the collapse / open button will minimize and restore the companion widget.

  You can still access the buttons to upvote, comment, bookmark etc. when the companion is minimized.

- Above the TLDR is the daily.dev logo (A), which will take you back to the feed when clicked, and a copy URL button (B) so you can quickly copy the url to access the daily.dev page about this article and share it with others.
+ Above the TLDR is the daily.dev logo (A), which will take you back to the feed when clicked, and a copy URL button (B) so you can quickly copy the url to access the daily.dev page about this post and share it with others.

- When the companion is open you will see the TLDR for the article (C), to give you a quick overview of what to expect.
+ When the companion is open you will see the TLDR for the post (C), to give you a quick overview of what to expect.

- You will also see the number of upvotes (D) and comments (E) on the article.
+ You will also see the number of upvotes (D) and comments (E) on the post.

- Clicking on the comments button will open the discussion for the article so you can see what others have said!
+ Clicking on the comments button will open the discussion for the post so you can see what others have said!

  Clicking the comments button again will collapse the comments.

  ### 2. Upvote
- Clicking on the upvote button will add your vote for the article to daily.dev.
+ Clicking on the upvote button will add your vote for the post to daily.dev.

- This helps the best articles rise to the top of the feed, helping other developers discover an interesting or useful article.
+ This helps the best posts rise to the top of the feed, helping other developers discover an interesting or useful post.

  Clicking on the button again will remove your upvote.